pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
-> The feature controlled by this variable is not fully functional in the current TiDB version.
-Do not change the default value.
+> The feature controlled by this variable is experimental.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
-- This variable controls whether the non-recursive [common table expressions (CTE)](/sql-statements/sql-statement-with.md) can be executed on TiFlash MPP instead of on TiDB.
+- This variable controls whether the non-recursive [Common Table Expressions (CTE)](/sql-statements/sql-statement-with.md) can be executed on TiFlash MPP.
+By default, when this variable is disabled, CTE is executed on TiDB, which has a large performance gap compared with enabling this feature.

 ### tidb_opt_fix_control <span class="version-mark">New in v7.1.0</span>